frattaro/digital-usd/protocol-compliance.md

 | **Auditability** | Enforcement decisions and ledger activity are permanently visible and reproducible. |
 | **Decentralization without Anarchy** | Enables direct access to money without undermining necessary legal structures. |

+### Fraud Deterrence and Social Engineering Defense

+Protocol-level identity enforcement significantly reduces the surface area for scams, including social engineering attacks like romance fraud or business email compromise.

+Unlike traditional systems, every wallet that can receive funds must be KYC-attested by an approved entity.
+This creates a transparent and verifiable chain of responsibility:

+- **Scammers cannot receive funds without an attested wallet.**
+- **Attestors are accountable** for the identities they vouch for.
+- **Victim-facing custodians can trace the recipient wallet**, identify the attestation, and escalate fraud claims immediately.
+- **The Treasury or regulatory authorities can suspend or denylist attestors** that issue fraudulent attestations, closing off abuse vectors quickly.

+While this cannot prevent emotional manipulation, it raises the cost of fraud, shrinks the anonymity space, and provides a much faster path to legal and operational redress than legacy systems.

+The system protects privacy by default but ensures accountability when due process is invoked.

 ---

 ## V.  Summary